BadGamesInc/hypnotic-client/README.md

 use at your own risk i guess
 join the discord: https://discord.gg/H4pgRcmZga
 ## requirements
-you need to import the io.netty files and pack.png from a stock jar and put the files from this jar (https://github.com/Vatuu/discord-rpc/releases/download/1.6.2/discord-rpc.jar)in it if you are exporting the client from a development environment
+you need to import the io.netty files and pack.png from a stock jar and put the files from this jar ( https://github.com/Vatuu/discord-rpc/releases/download/1.6.2/discord-rpc.jar )in it if you are exporting the client from a development environment

 ## authors
 BadGamesInc - actual knowledge
-KawaiiZenbo - knows next to nothing, has to keep editing the readme
+KawaiiZenbo - made the logo and ported badclient modules (still has to keep editing the readme)
 Whoever else we stole code from
 ## how to upload a custom cape
 Open the jar file with a program like 7zip (or winrar) and go to assets/minecraft/hypnotic/textures/capes/